dotnet/docs-maui/docs/user-interface/images/app-icons.md

 </ItemGroup>
 ```

 Color values can be specified in hexadecimal, using the format: `#RRGGBB` or `#AARRGGBB`.
 The value of `RR` represents the red channel, `GG` the green channel, `BB` the blue channel, and `AA` the alpha channel.
 Instead of a hexadecimal value, you may use a named .NET MAUI color, such as `Red` or `PaleVioletRed`.
-The named colors are from the <xref:SkiaSharp.SKColors?displayProperty=fullName> type.

 ## Use a different icon per platform

 If you want to use different icon resources or settings per platform, add the `Condition` attribute to the `<MauiIcon>` item, and query for the specific platform.
 If the condition is met, the `<MauiIcon>` item is processed.
 Only the first valid `<MauiIcon>` item is used by .NET MAUI, so all conditional items should be declared first, followed by a default `<MauiIcon>` item without a condition.
-The following XML demonstrates declare a specific icon for Windows and a fallback icon for all other platforms:
+The following XML demonstrates declaring a specific icon for Windows and a fallback icon for all other platforms:

 ```xml
 <ItemGroup>